MikaylaRobinson/Food-Related-Google-Searches-Data-Project/README.md

 # Food-Related-Google-Searches-Data-Project

 ## Data Overview
-The Google Food Searches dataset gives information on the food type, and the indexed value representing the interest for each week of the year.
+The Google Food Searches dataset gives information on:
+* food type
+* week of the year
+* indexed value representing the level interest

 With this information, we can infer answers to questions such as:
 * What time of year are certain foods most popular?